cpaterno/csc-212-s18/lab-02/readme.md

 ### Passing by Value vs by Reference

 It turns out there are actually two ways to pass data to a function, **by value** and **by reference**.
 The difference is in what happens to variables when passed to a function.
-When a function is called by value, the values of any variables passed to it are copied into the function's parameters.
+When a function passes a variable by value, the value stored in the variable is copied into the function's parameters.
 In this way, when functions are returned, the variables passed to them remain the same.
 This is the default way of constructing and calling functions in C++.

-On the other hand, you can define a function to be called by reference.
-When a function is called by reference, it will "link" the passed variables to their corresponding parameters in the function for the duration of the function call.
+On the other hand, you can define a function to pass by reference.
+When a function passes a variable by reference, it will "link" the passed variables to their corresponding parameters in the function for the duration of the function call.
 The effect of this is that any changes made to the parameter variables in the function body will actually change the corresponding variable in the function call in the same way.

-A function called by reference is actually defined and called slightly different from a function called by value, as at lines `12` and `31`:
+A function call that passes by reference is actually defined and called slightly different from a function called by value, as at lines `12` and `31`:

 ```C++
 int subtract_five(int *num1) {